 The Graduate School prides itself on being central to the lives of our postgraduate students and the academic staff who supervise them.

 A home to all of our postgraduate research students, regardless of the subjects they are studying, the Graduate School has a distinguished academic head, Dr Una Fairbrother who is covering for Professor Klaus Fischer.
-Klaus brings together postgraduate research students, academic staff and others across the University to create a lively, stimulating and supportive environment.
+Una brings together postgraduate research students, academic staff and others across the University to create a lively, stimulating and supportive environment.

 The Graduate School's role is to: